SherG/cool-iron/blog/chatgpt-google-code-red.md

 ChatGPT struggles to understand and satisfy _**search intent**_, a fulcrum that moves billions of dollars in commerce.

-This Google search for "<strong>lambskin bomber jackets</strong>" yields results with images, prices, and customer ratings.
+Consider: this Google search for "<strong>lambskin bomber jackets</strong>" yields results with images, prices, and customer ratings.

 Google understands the search intent is _shopping_.
 It wants to know more about what _kind_ of lambskin bomber jacket you're shopping for: "men's," women's," "genuine leather," "faux fur" and so on.